Generalized Tree Edit Distance (GTED): A Faithful Evaluation Metric for Statement Autoformalization: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We propose GTED (\textit{Generalized Tree Edit Distance}), a novel framework that assesses semantic similarity via the edit distance between operator trees of formal statements.
-Experiments on the miniF2F and ProofNet benchmarks show that GTED consistently outperforms all baseline metrics, achieving the highest accuracy and Kappa scores, which demonstrates a superior alignment with human expert judgment.
-We conclude that GTED provides the community with a more faithful metric for automated evaluation.
+Experiments on the miniF2F and ProofNet benchmarks show that GTED achieves state-of-the-art performance.
+It surpasses all baseline metrics on miniF2F and achieves top-tier results on ProofNet, including the joint-highest accuracy.
+These results demonstrate GTED's superior alignment with human expert judgment, providing the community with a more faithful metric for automated evaluation.

 Our future work will focus on enhancing GTED by incorporating deeper mathematical domain knowledge.
 The immediate priority is to complete our implementation of $\alpha$-conversion by making it fully scope-aware, which will improve the handling of bound variables.
 More broadly, we aim to address the primary limitation of the current metric: its ``semantic naivety," which incorrectly penalizes logically equivalent yet syntactically different expressions (e.g., $x+y$ and $y+x$).
-To overcome this, we will develop a semantically-aware framework by augmenting GTED with a system of zero- or low-cost rewrite rules derived from fundamental mathematical axioms and theorems.
+To overcome this, we will develop a semantically-aware framework by augmenting GTED with a system of low-cost rewrite rules derived from fundamental mathematical axioms and theorems.
 These enhancements will ultimately transform GTED into a more robust and adaptable evaluation tool, capable of gauging true mathematical meaning beyond superficial syntactic structure.